 Professor of Greek

 My special research interests lie in Greek and Roman drama, ancient literary criticism, fragmentary and lost works, and the idea of 'quotation culture' in the ancient world (that is, the ways in which literature was quoted, deployed or manipulated in a variety of different contexts).
-I recently organized an international conference on this last topic - Classical Literature and Quotation Culture - which took place in Exeter last year; a volume of papers based on the conference, while also working on a new book about fourth-century Greek comedy, and am in the process of writing a short book on Menander's Samia ('The Woman from Samos') for the new Bloomsbury Ancient Comedy Companions series.
+I recently organized an international conference on this last topic - Classical Literature and Quotation Culture - and am currently editing a volume of papers based on the conference, while also working on a new book about fourth-century Greek comedy, and am in the process of writing a short book on Menander's Samia ('The Woman from Samos') for the new Bloomsbury Ancient Comedy Companions series.

 Other recent publications include Selfhood and The Soul (an edited collection in honour of my colleague Chris Gill) and a new translation of Euripides' Ion, Helen and Orestes by Diane Arnson Svarlien, to which I contributed the introduction and notes.
 I am also the author of The Comedian as Critic (2012), Euripides: Orestes (2008), Euripides' Escape-Tragedies (2005), and numerous articles and reviews.